-Basil is a great choice to plant both indoors and outdoors since it’s easy to grow and is useful in so many ways.
+Basil is a great choice to plant since it’s easy to grow and is useful in so many ways.
 It can be used in salads, makes a great pesto and seasons dishes like soups, casseroles and sauces.
 It is also a key ingredient in many home remedies (such as treating wasp stings, mosquito bites, relieving coughs, and more).
 This is a plant that gives and gives…and gives some more!
 Here are some tips for growing your own bounty…

 Light Conditions: It loves as much sun as you can give it, plant in a full-sun location if possible but it will be ok with at least 4 hours of sun.